Solitary Struggles in a World on Fire: The End of the Ocean , by Maja Lunde

 Recent Comments

+- Morgan of Glencoe on Five Sword-Wielding Women in SFF 16 mins ago

+- JanaJansen on Star Trek: Picard Gets Officially Renewed for Season 2 42 mins ago

-- Sam on Introducing the Star Trek: Voyager Rewatch!
-14 mins ago
+- Frances Bur on Introducing the Star Trek: Voyager Rewatch!
+58 mins ago

-- treebee72 on Introducing the Star Trek: Voyager Rewatch!
-15 mins ago
+- mspence on Introducing the Star Trek: Voyager Rewatch!
+1 hour ago

+- mspence on Star Trek: Picard Gets Officially Renewed for Season 2 1 hour ago

-- fullyfunctional on Introducing the Star Trek: Voyager Rewatch!
-15 mins ago
+- Brandy Ream on Introducing the Star Trek: Voyager Rewatch!
+2 hours ago

-- Joyspren on Oathbringer Reread: Chapter One Hundred and Eleven 17 mins ago
+- vulcronos on Oathbringer Reread: Chapter One Hundred and Eleven 2 hours ago

+- JohnG on Why Did Aslan Have to Die?
+Theories of Atonement in Narnia 2 hours ago

-- Carl on Introducing the Star Trek: Voyager Rewatch!
-19 mins ago
+- Sunspear on Introducing the Star Trek: Voyager Rewatch!
+3 hours ago

-- AlanBrown on 5 Thrilling Tales of Deadly Nuclear Reactors 24 mins ago